Sunbird-Ed/Community/use/installing-ed-platform/easy-installer-draft.md

 Once this is done, functional configurations to be setup based on the use case you would like to implement Sunbird Ed for.&#x20;

-These functional configuration are setup using postman tool.Please download and install postman tool from here https://www.postman.com/downloads/
+To configure these functionalities, you will need to use the Postman tool.
+You can download and install the Postman tool by visiting the following link: https://www.postman.com/downloads/.

 Please refer the below mentioned postman collection to setup minimal functional configuration for content creation workflow.